31 Featured Authors in Volume 3 of The Gifts of Pain Series Celebrate Book Launch on National Storytelling Week

 Carmen Paredes, story author of “From Burnout to Breakthrough,” assures that her story “will help working parents or driven professionals who struggle to find a balance between their ambition and their well-being and experiencing burnout."
 She hopes that readers will “feel inspired to reassess their definitions of success.”

-Amy Koford, story author of “From Self-Critical to Self-Love,” tells us her story of becoming a hypnotist is aimed at “teenagers and adults who are self-critical.”
+Amy Koford, story author of “From Self-Critical to Self-Love,” tells us her story is aimed at “teenagers and adults who are self-critical.”
 She hopes the reader “will gain the important insight that who they are and have always been underneath is so much more than what they previously believed and that connecting to their greatness is a far better way for them to live.”

 Kanchan Bhaskar, story author of “From Victim to Tigress,” commented that her story is for “those who are affected by toxic relationships and gaslighting.”
 She hopes readers will develop the “courage to unshackle themselves from their perpetrators and live a meaningful and purposeful life.”